ridercz/Altairis.ValidationToolkit/README.md

 Set of various interesting .NET validation attributes, usable for examplein ASP.NET MVC and Web Forms model binding.
 You can use them to decorate model and ViewModel properties.

-The library is compatible with .NET Framework 4.5 and above and .NET Standard 2.0.
+The library is compatible with .NET Standard 2.0.

 ## How to install